teachingaway/teachingaway.github.io/pages/trademark-services.md

 ## Trademark Opposition and Cancellation Proceedings

+Trademark opposition and cancellation proceedings help prevent other companies from registering similar trademarks.
 We have extensive experience litigating opposition and cancellation proceedings at the US Patent and Trademark Office.
 These proceedings are like a type of "mini trial" at the Trademark Office, where the only issue to be decided is whether a pending trademark application should be allowed ("opposition proceeding") or whether an existing trademark registration should be cancelled ("cancellation proceeding").

 - - -